klembot/chapbook/guide/state/the-vars-section.md

 ### Summing Up

-There are other, more complex types of values that will be discussed later.
-But numbers, strings, and booleans will get you quite far.
+There are other, more complex types of values that will be discussed later, but numbers, strings, and booleans will get you quite far.
 To review, here's an example of a passage whose vars section contains all three types of variables.

 ```
 dollarsInPocket: 12